ibm-cloud-docs/vpc/backup_service_vpc_about.md

 In the current release, cross regional copies of `sdp` volume snapshots are not supported if the source volume of the snapshot exceeds 10 TB.
 {: restriction}

+Currently, cross-regional copy of block storage snapshots is not supported in the Chennai region.
+It can't be selected as a source or target region.
+{: restriction}

 When a backup policy creates a job that includes a cross-regional copy, the service waits to initiate the request to create the copies in the target regions.
 The service start to create the copies after the source snapshot reached the _stable_ state.

 When you create a remote copy of the backup snapshot for the first time, that remote copy contains all the data of the parent volume.
 Subsequent copies can be incremental or full copies.